braaaax/gfz/README.md

 <img src="https://media.giphy.com/media/lIUbFDEyeBpBLDTuTe/giphy.gif">
 </p>

-gfuzz aims to reproduce wfuzz's functionality and versatility.
-Based on gobuster.
+**gfuzz** aims to reproduce wfuzz's functionality and versatility and combine it with the concurrency of go.
+It can be used to fuzz GET or POST request headers, including UserAgent, Cookies, and Username and Password for basic auth.

 Install:
 `go get github.com/braaaax/gfuzz && go build`
 Basic Usage: